zlpure/CS231n/README.md

 This is my solution of three assignments of CS231n Winter2016.<br>
-[CS231n: Convolutional Neural Networks for Visual Recognition Winter2016](http://cs231n.stanford.edu/2016/) is a classical class, which teaches you to implement, train and debug your own neural networks via python package numpy on Cifar10 datasets and gain a detailed understanding of cutting-edge research in computer vision.
+[CS231n: Convolutional Neural Networks for Visual Recognition Winter2016](http://cs231n.stanford.edu/2016/) is a classical class, which teaches you to implement, train and debug your own neural networks via python package numpy on Cifar10 datasets.
+And after finishing the assignments, you can gain a deep understanding of cutting-edge researches in machine learning and computer vision issues.
 ******
-**Note:** If you consult my code that you may want to incorporate into your strategy or algorithm, so long as you clearly cite your sources in your code and your writeup.
+**Note:** If you consult my source codes that you may want to incorporate into your algorithm or system, you should clearly cite references in your codes.
 ******

 ## Table of Contents